cljung/az-search-cluster/README.md

 # Nodes and Virtual Network

 The proxy nodes lives in a subnet named proxysubnet with dynamic ip addresses of 10.10.1.4 and on.
-The worker nodes lives in a subnet named workersubnet and have statis ip addresses where the first node gets 10.10.2.101, the second 10.10.2.102 and so on.
+The worker nodes lives in a subnet named workersubnet and have static ip addresses where the first node gets 10.10.2.101, the second 10.10.2.102 and so on.
 The internal load balancer has ip address 10.10.2.100.

 # Remoting in to the VMs